 Drupal can be used as a content marketing platform while using SaaS-based e-commerce systems.
-In addition to e-commerce stores, products can also be displayed in Drupal website.
-‘Buy Now’ buttons can be embedded from Shopify and BigCommerce can be added to the website.
+In addition to e-commerce stores, products can also be displayed on the Drupal website.
+‘Buy Now buttons can be embedded from Shopify and BigCommerce can be added to the website.
 When someone tries to buy a product from an organization's website, he will be redirected to the e-commerce platform.
 This process also ensures that the product will be added to the cart at that time.

 Shopify also provides Storefront API that helps merchants build customized purchasing experiences for customers.
 Using Storefront API, a merchant's website can also be converted to an online store where orders can be accepted.
-Store front API’s allow the fetching of products data from Shopify to be displayed on any website or device.
+Storefront APIs allow the fetching of products data from Shopify to be displayed on any website or device.
 They also provide the opportunity to deliver unique checkout experiences with full control over the shopping cart.
-Shopify has a Drupal module that facilitates display of products in Drupal website from Shopify store.
+Shopify has a Drupal module that facilitates the display of products on the Drupal website from the Shopify store.

 Reporting and Analytics

 Report generation tools are available on these platforms to generate reports based on orders, customers, products, etc. Both Platform provides integration with Google Analytics.
 In addition to this, they do deliver analytic reports from their platforms.

 Both Shopify and BigCommerce offer you various channels to get a hold of their technical support, including email, live chat, and phone support.
 Both offer 24/7 services, which are fast approaching the bare minimum level of service for e-commerce online store builders!
 They also offer product discussion forums, knowledge centers from where customers can retrieve information regarding products.
 Market feelers reveal that Shopify customer service stays far ahead of BigCommerce customer service.

 - BigCommerce Pro: $249.95 per month